rjgrajewski/flowjob.it/src/scout/README.md

 - 🔄 **Smart Synchronization**: Automatically detects new offers and removes stale ones
 - 🔒 **AWS Integration**: Supports direct connection with PostgreSQL/AWS RDS and AWS Secrets Manager for secure credential management

+## 🔍 How Scout Works

+### 1. Link Collection Phase

+Scrolling algorithm:

+- Scrolls down the page progressively
+- Collects unique job offer links after each scroll (the page performs dynamic loading)
+- Stops when no new links found for `MAX_IDLE_SCROLLS` consecutive scrolls
+- Prevents duplicates using set-based tracking

+### 2. Data Extraction Phase

+For each new offer URL, Scout navigates to the individual offer page and extracts structured data fields (such as job title, company, and location) by applying dedicated selectors for each data point.
+The extracted information is then saved into the database as a new entry in the `offers` table.

+### 3. Cleanup Phase

+After data extraction, Scout performs cleanup actions to maintain data quality.
+It detects and removes stale offers that are no longer listed on the website, cleans up any empty records resulting from failed extractions, and then gracefully closes all active connections and resources, including the database connection and browser instance.

 ## 🏗️ Architecture

 ```